Can households switch their water supplier?

-Our industry expertise also means that the comparison and switch is completely hassle-free.
+Our industry expertise also means that the comparison and switch are completely hassle-free.
 It is, also, completely free.

-To find out more about the AquaSwitch business here is out About us section.
+To find out more about the AquaSwitch business here is our About us section.

 Does it cost me anything to switch business water supplier?

 The deregulated market has been designed to allow businesses to freely switch between suppliers without being charged ‘exit’ or ‘administrative’ fees for switching.

 AquaSwitch acts as an intermediary to arrange a hassle-free transfer between suppliers for British businesses.
 We do not charge businesses for our switching service.
 Instead, we earn a small commission from the supplier.

 Find out more about AquaSwitch and how we earn our fees in our About us section.